sparkfun/SparkFun_RTK_Facet_mosaic/docs/hardware_overview.md

 The RTK Facet mosaic is a fully enclosed and pre-programmed device.
 There are very few things to worry about or configure, but we will cover the basics here.

 ## :material-folder-cog: Design Files
-The design of the SparkPNT RTK Facet mosaic L-Band is similar to previous generations in our line Facet line of products.
+The design of the SparkPNT RTK Facet mosaic is similar to previous generations in our line Facet line of products.
 However, we have made some modifications to the design to enhance the durability of this product.
 The PCB design features three separate board components:

 - A central board that hosts primary components of the RTK Facet mosaic, such as the ESP32-WROVER-E, mosaic-X5, etc.
 - A peripheral board that provides connections to the RTK Facet mosaic